Vixen (RV): Initial design

-Upon arriving at the destination the fiberglass roof hinged up on one side and fold-out windows filled the gap, allowing a 6'2" individual to stand fully and walk around.
+Upon arriving at the destination the TD had a fiberglass roof hinged up on one side and fold-out plexiglass windows filled the gap, allowing a 6'2" individual to stand fully and walk around.
+This plexiglass system didn't seal the gap very well, so many owners needed to jump out of bed in the night to put the roof down if a rainstorm happened in the night.
 A curtain in the bath attached to the raised roof to keep water in the shower and for privacy, with a sump to move water from the shower floor up to the holding tank.
-The front seats flipped backwards to join the dinette to seat four at meal time.
-Both seats folded flat to provide the front bed, while in the back above the engine was a full-time, full-sized bed that used a standard mattress.
-The kitchen included a microwave, an electric refrigerator, a sink above the hot water heat exchanger, and an alcohol fired stove.
-Those who do a lot of cooking sometimes replace the stove with a modern marine diesel powered cook top.
+The front seats on the TD could be used facing forward for riding or flipped backwards to face the dinette to seat four at meal time.
+Both dinette seats could be folded flat to provide a front bed, while a full sized bed was in the back above the engine and used a standard full size mattress.
+The galley included a microwave, an electric refrigerator, a double sink, and an optional alcohol fired stove.

+The Vixen 21TD was powered by a BMW 2.4 liter diesel engine.
+Bill Collins originally designed the vehicle to use an engine from Isuzu, but Isuzu was not able to deliver when the time came.
+The BMW engine was the only other small diesel engine meeting USA emission standards at the time so it was used.
+This engine came from a BMW 524TD, which was a car that weighed half as much as a Vixen and had an automatic transmission.
+When placed in the Vixen, this engine did well once the vehicle was moving, but because it was designed for an automatic transmission, it had very little torque at low RPM.
+For this reason, Vixen TDs have much difficulty starting from a stop, especially if starting up a hill.
+Some Vixens owners have modified their transmissions to create a lower first gear or have replaced the engine with a more powerful one, but most simply avoid getting stopped on a hill.